sid4618/Typefont/README.md

 Typefont("path/image.png").then((res) => console.log(res));
 ```
 the first argument can be: a string with the **path** of the image, a string with the **base64** data of the image, the instance of a **canvas** or the instance of a **image**.
 The function returns a Promise.
 You can compile the whole project using Webpack or other tools.
-You can also use Babel to get the ES5 cpde.

 ## Preview
 Text on the cover of a book (texts are in italian because I live in Italy).